 Two Predominant Methods to Move Individuals from Denial to Motivated States of Change

-If the above is true, then realistically how do I utilize interventions to move individuals from states of denial to more motivated states of change?
+If the above is true, then realistically how do I stage an intervention to move individuals from states of denial to more motivated states of change?
 I suggest there are two predominant ways:

-- Utilizing leverage to engage individuals in treatment, with ultimately, treatment itself as the vehicle which provides the process of resolving ambiguity and resistance to change
+- Utilizing leverage to engage individuals in treatment, with ultimately, the treatment itself as the vehicle that provides the process of resolving ambiguity and resistance to change

 - Meeting individuals “where they are at”, by finding levels of care that can begin to engage individuals in a process of change.